SutekhVRC/VibeCheck/README.md

 - Make sure the VibeCheck PC and your phone or computer running Lovense Connect are on the same network/subnet
 - Connect your toys to Lovense Connect
 - It may take like 30 seconds for Lovense Connect to update their NAT punchtrough API
-- You can check if your toys and lovense connect app is detected by lovense servers by going to the LC Debug tab and clicking refresh or visit [here](https://api.lovense.com/api/lan/getToys).
-- Start VibeCheck: VibeCheck should find your Lovense Connect toys from the Lovense API.
-(Check the LC Debug tab.
-Click "Refresh" to see if Lovense has detected your toys.)
-If not wait a bit longer.
 - Press Enable!

 #### Lovense Connect Pros/Cons